davidcava/privoxy-dsm/README.md

 # Limitation
 Just after installing, clicking on the icon might not launch the Privoxy admin page as expected.
 Workaround is to reload the Synology web page and retry.

-The package is designed and built with DSM 6.2.
-It probably only works on DSM 6.x .
+Branch master works on DSM 7.
+Branch dsm6 works on DSM 6.1 and 6.2 (not maintained anymore, binaries until 3.0.32-2).

+Since DSM7, after installing the package, opening the admin page from within DSM needs to manually ssh into the Synology and run: sudo /var/packages/privoxy/scripts/addprivileges.
+It is not strictly necessary though as privoxy still works without this.

 Listening port should be left as default (8118) (changing it probably breaks admin pages and maybe other things).

 No setup wizard so you need to manually edit the config file after install if the default config does not suit you.

 # Build from source
-- Setup the DSM toolkit for your model according to the official Synology [Developer's guide](https://originhelp.synology.com/developer-guide/)
+- Setup the DSM toolkit for your model according to the official Synology [Developer's guide](https://global.download.synology.com/download/Document/Software/DeveloperGuide/Firmware/DSM/7.0/enu/DSM_Developer_Guide_7_0_Beta.pdf)
 - Download Privoxy source code into the toolkit
   ```sh
   cd source